Mail on Sunday (album)

-Mail on Sunday is the debut studio album by American rapper Flo Rida, and was released on March 18, 2008 under Atlantic, and Poe Boy Entertainment.
+Mail on Sunday is the debut studio album by American rapper Flo Rida, and was released on March 18, 2008 under Atlantic, and Poe Boy Entertainment, serving as Flo Rida's follow-up to his 2007 mixtape Mr Birthday Man.
 It spawned three singles; the first, "Low" was number one on the U.S. Billboard Hot 100 for 10 weeks.
 The second, and third singles, "Elevator", and "In the Ayer", were successful as well, being top 20 hits.
 "Roll" featuring Sean Kingston was not an official single, but it managed to peak at number 59 on the US Billboard Hot 100, and number 43 on the Canadian Hot 100 due to digital sales in both countries.

 Music

 T-Pain, who laced the first single, is only one of the many featured guests throughout the album.
 Timbaland, who produced the second single "Elevator", is also featured on the track.
 Rick Ross, and Trey Songz made appearances as well.
 Lil Wayne has also been added to the list with assistance by young Memphian, Jamil Smith, while Sean Kingston appears on the J. R. Rotem-produced "Roll" the concept was created, and co-written by Compton rapper Spitfiya, from The Bullets Production Team, Various other guests include Birdman, Brisco.
 The third single is "In the Ayer" featuring will.i.am.
 The fourth single was scheduled to be "Money Right" featuring Brisco, and Rick Ross, but was canceled due to the release of his upcoming second studio album R.O.O.T.S.
 His second collaboration with T-Pain, "I Bet", his collaboration with Trina, named "Bout It" and as well as his second collaboration with Sean Kingston named "OG", all three didn't make the final track list, but were recorded.
 As for production, J. R. Rotem, DJ Montay, and Timbaland all provided tracks for Mail on Sunday, among others.